Cranberry orange muffins have a pop of flavor thanks to the tart cranberries and zesty orange. These muffins are ready in 30 minutes!

 • In a large bowl, whisk together flour, baking powder, salt and cinnamon.
 Set aside.

 • In a separate bowl, use an electric mixer to combine butter, sugar, brown sugar and orange zest until light and fluffy, about 2 minutes.
-Add eggs, sour cream and vanilla, mixing just until combined.
-Add half the flour mixture and mix just until combined, then add the fresh orange juice and mix just until combined.
-Add remaining flour mixture and mix just until combined.
-Stir in cranberries by hand.
+Add eggs, sour cream and vanilla, mix until incorporated.
+Scrape down the sides and bottom of the bowl as needed.

-• Use an ice cream scoop to divide batter evenly among prepared cups, each about 3/4 full.
+• Use an ice cream scoop or spoon to divide batter evenly among prepared cups, each about 3/4 full.
 Sprinkle with sugar if desired (sprinkle high above pan so sugar disperses evenly).
 Bake muffins for about 25 minutes or until the tops are golden and a toothpick inserted in the center comes out with little to no crumbs.
-Allow muffins to cool in the pan for a couple minutes before transferring to a wire rack to cool completely.
+Allow muffins to cool on their sides in the pan for a couple minutes before transferring to a wire rack to cool completely.

 • For the glaze, whisk together the confectioners’ sugar and fresh orange juice.
 Drizzle over muffins with a spoon.
 Garnish with more orange zest if desired.